mihailoigic/transactions-service/README.md

 npm run dev
 ```

-If your use port 3000 then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # Backend